MIROC-DOC/model_description/draft/p-sfc.md

 5. Calculate the deposition by CHASER.
 6. solve the heat balance at the sea surface and update the skin temperature and each flux value.

+No prognostic variables are used in this scheme.
 <!--
 | Meaning                                        | Presentation  | Variable | dimension | unit    |
 |:-----------------------------------------------|:--------------|:---------|:----------|:--------|